mannylee/aws-health-events-analyzer-v2-sg/README.md

 - **No email received**: Verify SES email sending permissions and check if the sender email is verified
 - **Lambda timeout**: Check if you have many events to process; consider filtering by category or increasing the Lambda timeout
+- **Bedrock errors**:
-- **Bedrock errors**: Ensure your account has access to the Claude 3 Sonnet model
+  - Ensure your account has access to the Claude 3 Sonnet model
+  - Verify the correct inference profile ID is used for your region
+  - Check that inference profiles are enabled in your Bedrock console
+- **Missing events**:
-- **Missing events**: Verify your AWS Health API access and check the EventCategories filter
+  - Verify your AWS Health API access and check the EventCategories filter
+  - **Important**: AWS Health API requires Business or Enterprise Support plan
+  - Basic and Developer support plans do not have access to AWS Health API
 - **No organization events**: Ensure AWS Health organizational view is enabled in your AWS Organizations management account
 - **S3 upload failures**:
-  - Check if the S3BucketName parameter is correctly specified
+  - If using external S3 bucket: Check if the S3BucketName parameter is correctly specified and the bucket exists
+  - If using internal bucket: The solution automatically creates and configures permissions for the internal bucket
-  - Verify the bucket exists and the Lambda role has permissions to write to it
+  - Verify the Lambda role has permissions to write to external buckets (internal bucket permissions are automatic)
   - Check CloudWatch Logs for specific error messages
   - For cross-account buckets, verify bucket policies allow access
+  - **Tip**: Leave S3BucketName empty to use the internal bucket with automatic permissions

 ## S3 Access Troubleshooting